-*Important dates* The awards process opens on Monday 4th April 2022.
-All entries MUST be received by midnight on Sunday 5th June 2022.
-Finalists will be announced on Monday 13th June 2022.
-Winners will be announced on 22nd June 2022 – National Counsellors’ Day. *Due to unforeseen circumstances the finalists were not announced as planned.
-Winners will still be announced on 22nd June 2022.
+*Important dates* The awards process opens on Wednesday 1st February 2023.
+All entries MUST be received by midnight on Tuesday 6th June 2023.
+Winners will be announced on 22nd June 2023 – National Counsellors’ Day.

 Anyone can nominate a UK based Counsellor/organisation for an award in one of the following categories;

 - Private Practice.
 This includes best established practice, best start up and most innovative business.